AllyYL/casestudy/src/projects/weave.md

 <br>

 <div class="quote-container">
   <p>Numbers won't win me over.
 Zara has done that too many times with their carbon-offset.
-Give me something I can care about.</p>
+Give me something I should care about.</p>
   <cite>— Anonymous shopper</cite>
 </div>

 <div class="quote-container">
-  <p>I've yet to find a place where I can shop both physical AND digital fashion at the same time.</p>
+  <p>I want to show them what it took to make this pair of shoes.</p>
   <cite>— Hannah, Fashion designer</cite>
 </div>

 <div class="quote-container">
-  <p>I want to participate, be on-chain, be part of it.</p>
+  <p>It's one thing to own.
+To participate, be on-chain, and be part of it--that's a whole lot more attractive.</p>
   <cite>— NFT Collector</cite>
 </div>